Traveye/readme-generator/README1.md

   ## License
-    MIT
+    BSD 3-Clause

   ## Questions
 You can check out this and my other projects at [GitHub](https://github.com/traveye).
-Please feel free to contact me with any questions at .
+Please feel free to contact me with any questions at no.